Catalysts for change

 I’m a qualified secondary teacher of Maths & PE who graduated from Kwame Nkrumah University in 2021.

-I teach across Upper Primary & Lower Secondary, and am lead teacher for Extra Class – which provides additional tuition for those who want to be stretched.
+I teach across Upper Primary & Lower Secondary, and am the lead teacher for Extra Class – which provides additional tuition for those who want to be stretched.
 It’s been exciting to develop this new class and experiment with different ways of teaching.

-My goal is to make a positive difference in the lives of our learners and develop future leaders.
+My goal is to make a positive difference in the lives of our learners and to develop future leaders.